Breastfeeding and Baby Friendly Hospitals

 Physiology of Lactation

-It is necessary to have a good understanding of breast anatomy and the physiology of lactation in order to provide high-quality support and care to breastfeeding clients.
-In regard to lactation, breast anatomy includes two main parts; lobules and ducts.
+Understanding breast anatomy and the physiology of lactation is necessary in order to provide high-quality support and care to breastfeeding clients.
+Regarding lactation, breast anatomy includes two main parts: lobules and ducts.
 Lobules are tiny clusters of alveoli that fill with milk during lactation.
 They are connected by ducts, or small tubes, that carry milk from the lobules to the nipple for expression (27).

 Lobules first develop during puberty and have 4 main types.

 Type 1 Lobules develop when estrogen and progesterone levels first begin to fluctuate with menstruation in the teen years.
 There are few lobules, and they are small in size at this stage.
-By the end of puberty, they have increased in number and size and are known as Type 2 Lobules; all women reach.
-Type 3 Lobules occur during pregnancy when increased progesterone causes an increase in the number and size of lobules, as well as a mature epithelial lining that is prepared to secrete milk.
+By the end of puberty, they had increased in number and size and were known as Type 2 Lobules; all women reached.
+Type 3 Lobules occur during pregnancy when increased progesterone causes an increase in the number and size of lobules, as well as a mature epithelial lining prepared to secrete milk.
 The largest number and size of lobules occur when lactation is established and is known as Type 4 Lobules.
 After lactation ends, lobules return to Type 2 (22).

-In addition to lobule development, which all women experience, women who become pregnant will also go through lactogenesis, or the process of alveolar maturity and milk secretion.
-This occurs in 4 distinct stages.
+In addition to lobule development, which all women experience, women who become pregnant will also undergo lactogenesis, or the process of alveolar maturity and milk secretion, which occurs in four distinct stages.

-Lactogenesis 1, also known as secretory initiation, starts around 16-20 weeks of gestation due to high levels of progesterone from the placenta.
+Lactogenesis 1, known as secretory initiation, starts around 16-20 weeks of gestation due to high progesterone levels from the placenta.
 Epithelial cells within the alveoli begin to mature and secrete small amounts of colostrum.
-Some women may even leak small amounts of colostrum before delivery, however, the presence or absence of this is unrelated to breastfeeding success after delivery.
+Some women may even leak small amounts of colostrum before delivery.
+However, the presence or absence of this is unrelated to breastfeeding success after delivery.

 Once the placenta is delivered after birth, progesterone levels drop sharply, and prolactin, cortisol, and insulin begin to rise, which transitions the process into lactogenesis II, secretory activation.
 During this stage, the body produces an increased (often overabundant) milk supply around day 2-3 after delivery.
-For women who have never lactated before, or with anything that interrupts the typical hormone response following delivery (such as retained placenta, c-section, or diabetes), the transition into lactogenesis II can be delayed by a few days.
-The first two stages of lactation are driven by hormone processes and will occur regardless of whether a client puts the infant to the breast or not (22).
+For women who have never lactated before or with anything that interrupts the typical hormone response following delivery (such as retained placenta, c-section, or diabetes), the transition into lactogenesis II can be delayed by a few days.
+Hormone processes drive the first two stages of lactation and will occur regardless of whether a client puts the infant in the breast (22).

 Lactogenesis III is a supply and demand process that works through nipple stimulation, emptying of lobules, and the hormones prolactin and oxytocin.
-Nipple stimulation, as well as emptying of the lobules stimulates the secretion of prolactin from the anterior pituitary.
+Nipple stimulation, as well as emptying of the lobules, stimulates the secretion of prolactin from the anterior pituitary.
 Prolactin signals the body to produce more milk.
-Nipple stimulation also triggers the posterior pituitary to release oxytocin which signals contraction of the muscles around the alveoli, ejecting milk from the lobules and ducts, out through the nipple.
+Nipple stimulation also triggers the posterior pituitary to release oxytocin, which signals the contraction of the muscles around the alveoli, ejecting milk from the lobules and ducts out through the nipple.
 Oxytocin also creates a calm, relaxed mental state that increases bonding for mothers while their infants are at the breast.

-From here, the process continues as long as nipple stimulation continues, and the breasts continue to be emptied.
+From here, the process continues as long as nipple stimulation continues and the breasts continue to be emptied.
 As pressure builds within the lobules (engorgement), prolactin secretion decreases.
-When the breasts are empty, prolactin secretion and milk production are highest, which is why frequent, on-demand feeding is the most effective way to increase milk production.
+When the breasts are empty, prolactin secretion and milk production are highest, so frequent, on-demand feeding is the most effective way to increase milk production.
 Milk production slows for breasts that are not being emptied regularly or completely (22).

 Ask yourself...